brasendawson/alx-airbnb-database/database-adv-script/README.md

 3. Open your database management tool (e.g., `psql`, `mysql` CLI, DBeaver).
 4. Copy and execute the queries from `subqueries.sql`.
 5. Observe the results and try to understand the execution flow of each query type.

+# SQL Aggregations and Window Functions

+This repository contains SQL queries that demonstrate the use of aggregation with `GROUP BY` and powerful window functions like `RANK()` and `ROW_NUMBER()`.

+## Database Schema Overview

+The queries are written for a schema with the following tables and key columns:

+### `users`
+- `user_id` (PRIMARY KEY)
+- `name`
+- `email`

+### `bookings`
+- `booking_id` (PRIMARY KEY)
+- `guest_id` (FOREIGN KEY to `users.user_id`)
+- `property_id` (FOREIGN KEY to `properties.property_id`)

+### `properties`
+- `property_id` (PRIMARY KEY)
+- `title`
+- `price_per_night`

+## Queries

+The file `aggregations_and_window_functions.sql` contains three queries:

+### 1. Aggregation with GROUP BY

+**Objective:** Find the total number of bookings made by each user.

+**Explanation:**
+- The `LEFT JOIN` ensures we include users who have made zero bookings.
+- The `GROUP BY` clause collapses all rows into one group per user.
+- The `COUNT(b.booking_id)` function counts the number of bookings within each user's group.
+It's important to count on the joined table's primary key to avoid counting NULLs from the join as zeros.
+- This is a classic aggregation that reduces many rows of booking data into a single summary row per user.

+**Use Case:** Generating reports on user activity, finding top customers, or analyzing booking trends.

+### 2. Window Function (RANK)

+**Objective:** Rank properties based on their total number of bookings.

+**Explanation:**
+- Like the first query, we use a `LEFT JOIN` and `GROUP BY` to calculate `total_bookings` for each property.
+- The key difference is the `RANK() OVER (ORDER BY COUNT(b.booking_id) DESC)` clause.
+  - `RANK()` is the window function.
+  - The `OVER` clause defines the "window" of data the function operates on—in this case, the entire result set.
+  - The `ORDER BY` inside the `OVER` clause tells the function how to assign ranks.
+Here, properties are ranked descending by their booking count.
+- Unlike `GROUP BY`, which collapses rows, window functions perform calculations across rows while **preserving the original detail of each row**.
+Each property row is retained, and a new column (`booking_rank`) is added with its calculated rank.

+**Use Case:** Creating leaderboards, identifying most popular items, or performing competitive analysis without losing detailed information.

+### 3. Bonus: ROW_NUMBER with Partitioning

+**Objective:** Demonstrate partitioning by ranking properties within defined price categories.

+**Explanation:**
+- This query uses a Common Table Expression (CTE) for clarity to first create a derived table (`property_data`) with a `price_category` column.
+- The window function is `ROW_NUMBER() OVER (PARTITION BY price_category ORDER BY total_bookings DESC)`.
+  - `PARTITION BY price_category` splits the result set into separate groups (partitions) based on the value of `price_category` ('Budget', 'Mid-Range', 'Luxury').
+  - The `ROW_NUMBER()` function then assigns a unique sequential integer (1, 2, 3...) to each row **within its partition**, based on the `ORDER BY` clause.
+  - The ranking restarts at 1 for each new partition.
+- This shows the power of window functions to perform complex, grouped rankings in a single query.

+**Use Case:** Analyzing top performers within different segments or categories (e.g., "Top 5 most booked Budget properties").

+## Key Concepts

+- **Aggregation with GROUP BY:** Summarizes data, reducing the number of rows returned.
+Best for getting summary statistics (counts, sums, averages) for groups.
+- **Window Functions:** Perform calculations across a set of table rows that are somehow related to the current row.
+They do not cause rows to become grouped into a single output row—they add a new column to each row.
+Essential for rankings, running totals, and moving averages.

+## How to Run

+1. Ensure you have a SQL database server running (e.g., PostgreSQL, MySQL 8.0+, SQL Server).
+2. Set up the necessary tables (`users`, `bookings`, `properties`) and populate them with sample data.
+3. Open your database management tool (e.g., `psql`, `mysql` CLI, DBeaver).
+4. Copy and execute the queries from `aggregations_and_window_functions.sql`.
+5. Compare the result sets of the aggregation query and the window function query to understand the difference in output structure.